Scalable Exploration via Ensemble++: In-depth Empirical and Ablation Studies

-\paragraph{Analysis of Results:} We investigated all 25 combinations of perturbation and reference distribution under different scales of the linear bandit tasks and numerous index dimensions denoted as $M$.
-As depicted in~\cref{fig:linear_res_detailed1,fig:linear_res_detailed2,fig:linear_res_detailed3}, the outcomes across diverse problem scales corroborate each other.
-The use of a Gaussian reference distribution significantly enhances performance when the index dimension $M$ is relatively small, such as when $M$ is 2 or 4.
-As the index dimension $M$ grows, all combinations show an analogous performance under varying problem scales.
-However, it is worth noting that for extremely large index dimensions, such as 512 or 1024, combinations involving the Coord perturbation and Coord reference distribution significantly underperform compared to other combinations.
-Given that Coord distributions are used in the ensemble-based methods, the results prompt a compelling argument.
-HyperAgent equipped with a continuous reference distribution presents a superior performance, suggesting its potential for surpassing traditional ensemble-based methods.
-These findings strongly support the superior advantage of our index sampling method, validating our theoretical analysis.
+\paragraph{Impact of Reference and Perturbation Distributions.} We investigated all 25 combinations of perturbation and reference distribution under different scales of the linear bandit environments and numerous \#ensembles $M$.
+As depicted in~\cref{fig:linear_res_detailed1,fig:linear_res_detailed2,fig:linear_res_detailed3}, the outcomes across diverse problem scales corroborate each other. \textbf{The use of a Gaussian reference distribution significantly enhances performance when the $M$ is relatively small, such as when $M$ is 2 or 4.} As the \#ensembles $M$ grows, all combinations show an analogous performance under varying problem scales.
+However, it is worth noting that for extremely large $M$, such as 512 or 1024, combinations involving the Coordinate perturbation and Coordinate reference distribution significantly underperform compared to other combinations.
+Given that Coordinate distributions are used in the Ensemble+, the results prompt a compelling argument.
+Linear Ensemble++ Sampling equipped with a continuous reference distribution presents a superior performance, suggesting its potential for surpassing traditional Linear Ensemble Sampling.
+These findings strongly support the superior advantage of our sampling method, validating our theoretical analysis.